Acacia verniciflua

-It has an erect or spreading habit, growing to between 1 and 6 metres high, The phyllodes are often sticky and lustrous and vary in length, width and shape.
+A. verniciflua has an erect or spreading habit, growing to between 1 and 6 metres high.
+The phyllodes are often sticky and lustrous and vary in length, width and shape.
 The globular pale-yellow flowerheads appear in the leaf axils from July to November, followed by seedpods that are up to 10 cm long and unconstricted.
-These contain shiny black seeds.
-It is often found growing alongside Eucalyptus obliqua where it can dominate the understory.
+They contain shiny black seeds.

 Three forms identified in the Flora of Victoria (1996) have since been assigned to other species as follows: